diegolax/CSS_360_Project_1/Lizzy's.md

 At the mention of reusing the PerfectApparel’s tools, the **integration and configuration** method came to mind.
 This method framework is literally built on reusing components and applications, so this would be the best one to utilize.

+## 2. Dental office site:
+_Main points:_ making this for a friend.
+Flexible deadline.
+Adding features in the future.

+Because of the flexible deadline and the adding features in the future, the **agile method** seems best suited.
+Assuming you are experienced in building a website since your dentist friend asked, this method would work well.

 ## 3. Nuclear Power Plant:
 _Main points:_ past nuclear power plant failures motivate you to make this program very safe.